 Can a Nurse Continue to Work if Suspended by the Arizona Nursing Board? | License Suspension

-A summary suspension can occur when the Board believes that the public health, safety or welfare imperatively requires emergency action necessitating the immediate suspension of a nurse’s license.
+A summary suspension can occur when the Board believes that public health, safety, or welfare imperatively requires emergency action necessitating the immediate suspension of a nurse’s license.

 - Substance Abuse

 - Sexual Misconduct

 If the Board grants the summary suspension of a nurse’s license, the nurse must immediately cease providing care as a nurse.
 A hearing will then be scheduled (within 60 days) in front of an Administrative Law Judge at the Arizona Office of Administrative Hearings.

 It’s always disappointing when a nurse receives an unfavorable decision from the Arizona Board of Nursing (AZBON).